ChaitanyaKis/MicDropDetector/README.md

 ## 💡 Project Description
-MicDropDetector.ai is an AI-powered web app that **analyzes jokes, roasts, and savage one-liners** to rate their **Mic Drop Potential™** — so you’ll *never* drop the mic on a weak burn again.
+MicDropDetector is an AI-powered web app that **analyzes jokes, roasts, and savage one-liners** to rate their **Mic Drop Potential™** — so you’ll *never* drop the mic on a weak burn again.

 ## 😏 The Problem (that doesn't exist)